rehooks/awesome-react-hooks/README.md

 - [`the-platform`](https://github.com/palmerhq/the-platform) Browser API's turned into React Hooks and Suspense-friendly React elements for common situations.
 - [`use-abortable-fetch`](https://github.com/mauricedb/use-abortable-fetch) React hook that does a fetch and aborts when the components is unloaded or a different request is made.
 - [`use-browser-history`](https://github.com/zcallan/use-browser-history) A React hook to handle browser history events.
+- [`use-clippy`](https://github.com/CharlesStover/use-clippy) A React hook to reading from and writing to the user's clipboard.
-- [`use-detect-print`](https://github.com/gregnb/use-detect-print) React hook to detect when a page is being printed
+- [`use-detect-print`](https://github.com/gregnb/use-detect-print) React hook to detect when a page is being printed.
+- [`use-dimensions`](https://github.com/CharlesStover/use-dimensions) React Native hook for getting screen and window dimensions.
 - [`use-events`](https://github.com/sandiiarov/use-events) A set of React Hooks to handle mouse events.
+- [`use-force-update`](https://github.com/CharlesStover/use-force-update) React hook for forcing re-render of a functional Component.
 - [`use-hotkeys`](https://github.com/sandiiarov/use-hotkeys) HotKeys.js React Hook that listen to keydown and keyup keyboard events, defining and dispatching keyboard shortcuts.
 - [`use-immer`](https://github.com/mweststrate/use-immer) A hook to use [immer](https://github.com/mweststrate/immer) to manipulate state.
 - [`use-media`](https://github.com/streamich/use-media) CSS media queries with React hook.